 Create space for better breaks

 - Take 5 minutes break.
 Get out of the chair or the office space.
 Walk up and down the stairs.
 Take a walk around the outside of the building.
-Or, simply stand up and do a few stretches from side to side.
+Or, stand up and do a few stretches from side to side.

 - Find a source of great humor and laugh.
 Maybe it’s watching a workplace (and workplace-appropriate) comedian on YouTube or reading a daily joke.
 It can even be watching funny animals or looking for silly memes.
 Allow 5-10 minutes to shift from something serious to something hilarious for an instant brain release.